jgmalcolm/jgmalcolm.github.io/cv.md

 1. Malcolm, Rindler, Mahmooth, Chu, Allen, Grossberg, Pradilla, Ahmad.
    "Choice of cranioplasty material not associated with infection or
-   reoperation: A systematic review and meta-analysis." *In preparation*
+   reoperation: A systematic review and meta-analysis." *Submitted*

 1. Willie, Malcolm, Stern, Philipp, Gross.
 "Stereotactic laser ablation of symptomatic cavernous malformations: imaging and clinical outcomes at one